Browne1997/BlueOasis/README.md

 Or use a Transformers (e.g. AST) to handle long-rage dependencies but heavier computational requirements Or use RRNs treat the MFCCs as a time series of feature vectors - good for handling temporal dynamics matter (event detection)

+model.py:
+📝 Notes
+Input shape: MFCCs are 2D arrays (coefficients × time).
+We treat them as grayscale images with one channel.
+Conv layers: Learn local spectral patterns.
+Pooling: Reduces dimensionality and captures invariances.
+Fully connected layers: Map learned features to class probabilities.
+Adjust dimensions: The fc1 input size depends on your MFCC shape — you’ll need to calculate (n_mfcc//pool_factor) × (time_frames//pool_factor) based on your preprocessing.

 Decision reasoning:
 I preprocess raw .wav files into MFCCs and spectrograms.
 These 2D feature representations are well‑suited for convolutional neural networks, which can learn local spectral patterns.
 For tasks requiring temporal modeling, I would extend this with recurrent layers or consider transformer architectures.
 For deployment, I would prioritize lightweight CNNs to balance accuracy and efficiency.
+In model.py I chose a CNN architecture because spectrograms/MFCCs resemble images, and CNNs are effective at learning local spectral features.
+For deployment, this architecture can be scaled down (MobileNet‑style) or extended with recurrent layers for temporal modeling.

 ## 📝 README outline
 - Project overview: Acoustic ML pipeline demo for job application.